Teaching English to Speakers of Other Languages (TESOL) Overview

 The following exams are required for initial candidates: EAS, CST(s) in your certification area(s), and the edTPA during student teaching, which is the last semester.
 Other state requirements include fingerprinting and workshops (DASA, Child Abuse, Violence Prevention, Health and Safety).
 The following exams are required for advanced candidates: CST(s) in your certification area(s).

-Students interested in NYS TESOL Certification need to have completed 6 credits in English, Math, Science and Social Studies, as well as 12 credits in a Foreign Language.
+Students interested in NYS TESOL Certification need to have completed 12 credits in a language other than English (LOTE) prior to certification.
 (Sign language is considered a foreign language.)

 Program Details & Curriculum

 The Advanced Certificate in TESOL program prepares candidates who hold a base certificate to earn additional certification in ESOL Pre K - 12 and to teach English Language Learners in general, ENL classrooms, or in other ENL instructional settings.
 The program is also designed for those who are looking to add an ESOL endorsement to better serve the English Language Learners in their class.

 Total: 15 Credits